Ecliptia/challenge-to-recruit-devs/README.md

    - Provide configuration options, such as host, port, password, etc.

 2. **Play Music Command:**
-   - Implement a command to play a song.
+   - Implement a command to play music.
 The command should accept a YouTube URL as an argument.
-   - Ensure that the song is played in the voice channel of the user who executed the command.
+   - Ensure that the music is played in the voice channel of the user who executed the command.

 3. **Pause Command:**
-   - Implement a command to pause the currently playing song.
+   - Implement a command to pause the currently playing music.

 4. **Code Clarity:**
-   - Write clear and well-commented code.
-   - Structure your project in an organized manner.
+   - Organize your project structure thoughtfully.

 ## Resources
 - [Lavalink GitHub](https://github.com/lavalink-devs/Lavalink)